-- 81. In considering what works could be carried out under permitted development, the land could potentially be used on a temporary basis for hosting events for up to 28 days a year under Schedule 2 Part 4 Class B of the Town and Country Planning (General Permitted Development) (England) Order 2015 (GPDO).
-(Note that for a temporary period permitted development rights have been amended to effectively allow land to be used for any purpose for up to 56 days).
+- 100. In considering what works could be carried out under permitted development, the land could potentially be used on a temporary basis for hosting events for up to 28 days a year under Schedule 2 Part 4 Class B of the Town and Country Planning (General Permitted Development) (England) Order 2015 (GPDO).
+(Note that for a temporary period permitted development rights have been amended to effectively allow land to be used for any purpose for up to 56 days until 31 December 2021).
 Permitted development rights would only apply if the tipis and any associated base were dismantled between events and not in situ for longer than the above time period.
 As the application proposes the retention of a permanent base for the tipis, permitted development rights could not be relied upon.
-Nevertheless, if there were no fixed structures, the applicant could, in theory host weddings and other events on the land for 28 days under Permitted Development without the controls such as noise mitigation measures and monitoring that are proposed in the current application. - 82.
-The proposal was subject to pre-application discussions with the applicant and advice was offered on the measures that could be adopted to improve the scheme and address the potential adverse effects of the proposal.
-As a result of this process, modifications were made to the proposal, in accordance with the pre-application advice, reducing delays in the consideration of the application and resulting in a recommendation to grant planning permission.
+Nevertheless, if there were no fixed structures, the applicant could, in theory host weddings and other events on the land for 28 days under Permitted Development without the controls such as noise mitigation measures and monitoring that are proposed in the current application. - 101.
+It is important to note that the number of days referred to for the purposes of temporary uses of land under permitted development rights relates to calendar days.
+The application seeks permission for temporary use of the land for 28 events during the period from 1 May to 30 September.
+Further clarification on the duration of events is provided in the Event Plan submitted by the applicant on 10 June 2020, which clarifies that an 'event day' includes setting up on the afternoon before the event, e.g. dressing the tables for a wedding event.